 Azalea State Natural Reserve, Nature reserve in Humboldt County, United States.

-The land was acquired in 1943 by the California Department of Parks and Recreation to protect the western azalea and its habitat.
+The land was acquired in 1943 by the California Department of Parks and Recreation specifically to protect the native western azalea growing here and the surrounding habitat.
+It is one of the earlier examples of California setting aside land to safeguard a native plant community rather than a landscape feature.

 The community of curious travelers